 Getting to Polonnaruwa

-The monuments of ancient Polonnaruwa are within easy reach of one another within the modern city, with many tourists hiring bicycles to get around.
+The monuments of ancient Polonnaruwa are within easy reach of one another within the modern city.
+Many tourists choose to hire bicycles to get around.